-As the South Ostrobothnian concentration comprises various parts of the agrotechnology, the firms are involved in the cluster in various ways.
+Most of the South Ostrobothnian firms in this cluster are SMEs whereas major enterprises are by-plants of the multinational manufacturersiii that are of Finnish origin.
+As the South Ostrobothnian concentration comprises various parts of agrotechnology, the firms are involved in the cluster in various ways.
 Additionally, firms vary according to their original industrial sector, size, export intensity and ownership.
 Some of the firms are traditional machinery firms and hence their contribution is not significant in high technology production.
-Some of the firms provide many industrial sectors with controlling, monitoring and simulation systems and hence the agrotechnology firms are important but not the only customer-base for these firms.
+Some of the firms provide many industrial sectors with controlling, monitoring and simulation systems and hence the agrotechnology firms are important but are not the only customer-base for these firms.

-Region (NUTS3) City-Region (NUTS4) Inhabitants (31.12.2007) R&D- expenditure, million € Share of the total R&D- investments in Finland (%) Helsinki Region (Uusimaa) 1.388.964 2.506.9 40.2 Helsinki metropolitan area 1.007.611 2.472.6 39.6 Tampere Region (Pirkanmaa) 476.631 1.010.2 16.2 City-region of Tampere 334.377 967.2 15.5 South Ostrobothnia 193.815 29.9 0.5 Town-region of Seinäjoki 122.566 16.7 0.3 Finland, total 5.326.314 6.242.7 100.0
+Region (NUTS3) City-Region (NUTS4) Inhabitants (31.12.2007) R&D- expenditure, million € Share of the total R&D- investments in Finland (%) Helsinki Region (Uusimaa) 1,388,964 2,506.9 40.2 Helsinki metropolitan area 1,007,611 2,472.6 39.6 Tampere Region (Pirkanmaa) 476,631 1,010.2 16.2 City-region of Tampere 334,377 967.2 15.5 South Ostrobothnia 193,815 29.9 0.5 Town-region of Seinäjoki 122,566 16.7 0.3 Finland 5,326,314 6,242.7 100.0

 TABLE 1.
-Population and R&D expenditure by case-region in 2007 (Source: Statistics Finland; Science, Technology...
-2007)
+Population and R&D expenditure by case-region in 2007 (Source: Statistics Finland, Science, Technology..., 2007)

-3.2.
-Sample characteristics
+3.2 Sample characteristics

 The study comprised three main phases.
 First, the three regions and the nature of the case industries were mapped for identification of firms to be interviewed as well as the main policy instruments in use.
 For the Tampere and South Ostrobothnian cases the samples were collected from all the identified companies in the respective clusters.
-The firms in both cases were identified by drawing on existing knowledge of these clusters; membership lists of formal policy clusters, regional firm registries and cluster reports were analysed.
+The key firms in both cases were identified by drawing on existing knowledge of these clusters; membership lists of formal policy clusters, regional firm registries and cluster reports were analysed.
 Additionally, the programme director of the Intelligent Machines Cluster Programme was asked to name all the key companies of the respective cluster.
+Key firms were regarded as those with a dominant position in global markets or otherwise significant position in the development of the respective industry nationally or in a region in question.
 In total, the sample of the Tampere case included 37 key firms of which 26 were interviewed.
 The sample for the South Ostrobothnia case included 27 key firms of which 18 were interviewed.
-As the Helsinki region case is significantly larger than the two others, the sample was chosen by utilising the existing expert knowledge (and various cluster development programmes) and by stratified systematic sampling.
-For the systematic sample method four different company listings were analysed firm by firm and all the firms not fitting into the definition of digital content services were removed from the sample.
-In total the sample of the Helsinki case included 83 key firms and 51 of them were interviewed.
+The key firms of South Ostrobothnia were identified as in the Tampere case.
+As the Helsinki region case is significantly larger than the two others, the sample and, most notably key firms, were chosen both by utilising the existing expert knowledge (and various cluster development programmes) and by stratified systematic sampling.
+For the systematic sample method four different company listings were analysed firm by firm and all the firms not fitting the definition of digital content services were removed from the sample.
+In total the sample of the Helsinki case included 83 key firms and 51 of these were interviewed.

-There are only estimations of the entire population of firms operating in the selected sub-branches in these regions and thus it is virtually impossible to compare the sample with the absolute target population.
-The main aim, however, was to reach all the key firms of the cluster in question and of the sampled key firms 70 % in the Tampere region, 67 % in South Ostrobothnia and 61 % in Helsinki were interviewed.
+Since the selected sub-branches cross the established industrial categories, there are only estimations of the entire population of firms operating in these fields.
+Thus, it is virtually impossible to compare the sample with the absolute target population.
+The main aim, however, was to reach all the key firms of the cluster in question and of the sampled key firms, 70% in the Tampere region, 67% in South Ostrobothnia and 61% in Helsinki were interviewed.
 In total, the empirical data adequately represents the entire firm population in question.